saranb565/EthereumTodo/README.md

 # Ethereum Blockchain To-Do App

 ## 📌 Introduction
 This project is a decentralized To-Do application built on the Ethereum blockchain.
 It allows users to securely create, manage, and complete tasks in a tamper-proof manner using smart contracts.
+More Secure as developed on Blockchain rather than the conventional method of Databases.

 ## 🚀 Features
 - 📝 **Add, Update, and Delete Tasks** securely on the blockchain.